vossi1/nu6509/readme.md

 **Fixed:**

-	databus not dependent from RDY (ready is ignored at writes, wdc allows halt in write cycles) databus writes not dependent from AEC (original 6509 doesn't disable DB with AEC) databus read and write with 30ns hold time after PHI2 falling edge hardwired SYNC (important for timing in P500)
+	databus not dependent from RDY (ready is ignored at writes, wdc allows halt in write cycles) databus read and write with 30ns hold time after PHI2 falling edge hardwired SYNC (important for timing in P500)